 If you plan to do any amount of canning, a standard water bath canner is fairly inexpensive and well worth the investment.

-Pressure canning is required for low acid foods (foods with a pH higher than 4.6).
+Use pressure canning for low acid foods (foods with a pH higher than 4.6).
 This includes:

 - Dairy products* (Canning dairy is not generally recommended.
 Try freeze drying instead.)

 Why do we need to pressure can these foods?
 We pressure can because of Clostiridum botulinum – otherwise known as botulism toxin – which can be deadly.
 This bacteria lives in soils and sediments, so it’s everywhere, but most of the time it doesn’t cause trouble, because it lives with lots of other bacteria.

 Here’s the problem – botulism grows at temperatures between 40-120°F (5-49ºC) and oxygen levels below 2 percent – like the inside of a sealed canning jar.
 High acid foods (pH ≤ 4.6) keep botulism spores from germinating into live cells.

 To destroy the botulism spores, process low acid foods at 240-250°F (116-121°C) under pressure of 10-15 pounds per square inch (psi) at sea level.
 Always follow a tested recipe when canning low acid foods.

 Remember, vegetables are low in acid and must be processed in a pressure canner, unless they are pickled with added acid.
 The National Center for Home Food Preservation notes that that following vegetables can be canned in a pressure canner:

 - Beans or Peas – Shelled, Dried, All Varieties

 - Beans, Snap and Italian – Pieces, Green and Wax